A linear algorithm for multi-target tracking in the context of possibility theory: Recursion

-The recursion defined by \cref{cor:predictedIntensity} and \cref{thm:updatedIntensity} is naturally reminiscent of the PHD filter \citep{Mahler2003}.
-The latter however assumes that the point process to be inferred as well as the false positives are Poisson i.i.d.\ processes, whereas the proposed recursion makes no assumption and simply propagates what is known about the uncertain counting measure to be inferred.
+The recursion defined by \Cref{cor:predictedIntensity} and \Cref{thm:updatedIntensity} is naturally reminiscent of the PHD filter \cite{Mahler2003}.
+The latter however assumes that the point process to be inferred as well as the false alarms are Poisson i.i.d., whereas the proposed recursion makes no assumption about the parametric form of the underlying uncertain counting measures.
+Yet, both approaches require some form of approximation.
+One main difference is that the posterior presence function provides no specific information about the number of targets; indeed, $\hat{e}_k = \sup_{x_k \in S} F_k(x_k \given Y_{1:k})$ is simply the credibility that there is at least one target.
+The proposed approach must therefore rely on track extraction to estimate the number of targets.

-\begin{remark} The expression of $F_t$ can be simplified by setting $F_{\co}(\phi)$ to $1$ and defining $\bar{Y}_t$ as the extended set of observations $Y_t \cup \{\phi\}$, in which case \eqns{ F_t(x) = \max_{y \in \bar{Y}_t} \dfrac{F_{t|t-1}(x)h(y \given x)}{ \ninf{F_{t|t-1} \cdot h(y \given \bscdot)} \lor F_{\co}(y) }. } However, this expression is less explicit than the one given in \cref{thm:updatedIntensity} so that the latter is preferred.
-Note however that considering $F_{\co}(\phi) = 1$ is natural when seeing false positives as observation generated by systems in $S$ that are different from the ones of interest (sometimes referred to as \emph{false-positive generators}).
-With this modelling, it is clear that potentially many of these undesired systems will actually fail to generate false-positives (so their observation is indeed $\phi$). \end{remark}